ETIM: version 9.0 is to be released in Nov./Dec. 2022

 ETIM now covers the electrical, plumbing, heating, air conditioning ( HVAC ), tools, hardware and factory equipment ( WEBA ) and building materials sectors.
 The building materials sector was recently included as an ETIM sector on 01.01.22 and in March 2022 has already attracted 19 members from trade and industry.
 The first working group "Drainage Technology" has been founded and has already started work.

-The New ETIM 9.0 Standard
+The ETIM 9.0 Standard Classification

 ETIM regularly adds new categories, parameters and parameter values to their standard classification.
 Until now, there was an update interval of 3 years for ETIM.
-With the new version 9.0, a 2-year cycle has now been introduced in order to respond to market requirements.
-Since the release of ETIM 8.0 on 02.11.2020, almost 5000 requirements (so-called RFCs) for the new ETIM version 9.0 have been submitted by member companies, working groups and committees, discussed and elaborated into proposals for enhancements.
+With version 9.0, a 2-year cycle has now been introduced in order to respond to market requirements.
+Since the release of ETIM 8.0 on 02.11.2020, almost 5000 requirements (so-called RFCs) for ETIM version 9.0 have been submitted by member companies, working groups and committees, discussed and elaborated into proposals for enhancements.

-The new version will be made available to member companies in a beta phase as early as 02.11.22 and it will then be published on 05.12.
+Version 9.0 will be made available to member companies in a beta phase as early as 02.11.2022 and it will then be published on 05.12.2022

 Additional Information